 Post-Operative Medication Instructions for Your Colleyville, TX Oral Surgery

-At Texas Oral Surgery Specialists in Colleyville, TX, Dr. Christopher L. Tye provides treatments in oral surgery.
+At Texas Oral Surgery Specialists in Colleyville, TX, Dr. Chris L. Tye, MD, DDS provides treatments in oral surgery.
 Our team believes that patients should have a full understanding of their procedure.
 To ensure you have a comfortable and successful recovery, we have compiled this list of post-operative medication instructions.

 IMPORTANT: PLEASE READ INSTRUCTIONS BEFORE SURGERY APPOINTMENT